orxfun/orx-parallel/README.md

 use orx_parallel::*;

 let result: Vec<_> = (0..1000)
-	.par() // ← candidate to use all threads in the pool .map(|x| x * 2)
+    .par() // ← can use all threads in the pool .map(|x| x * 2)
 	.num_threads(4) // ← limit this computation to use <=4 threads
 	.collect();